spham395/08-C-Programming/08_Functions/05_header_files.md

 * Parameters - A non-NULL terminated string and the length of that string
 * Purpose - Print a table of letters from the string with their count
     * Write a program that reads a string from user input and then calls print_the_count()
-    * When satisfied, run "Unit Test Code 2.c"
+    * When satisfied, run "string_theory.c"

 ## Demo Lab1 MyStringHeader